healthcare-and-life-sciences/intelligent-sales-solution-accelerator/README.md

 ![](/images/prm3.png)

 1. Add a Flow Action of the following type: Email Alert
+     1. NOTE: If you don’t already have an email template created to use, create the template first.
+For additional information on how to create an email template, refer to this Help Article: https://help.salesforce.com/s/articleView?id=sf.email_create_a_template.htm&type=5
+          1. Once you have created an email template, you will need to create an Email Alert.
+For more information on creating email alerts, go to https://help.salesforce.com/s/articleView?id=sf.customize_wfalerts.htm&type=5.
+          2. When creating the Email Alert, attach it to the Event object.
-     1. Type = Email Alert
+     2. Type = Email Alert
-     2. Description = Meeting Reminder
      3. Email Template = the Email template record of your choosing.
-For additional information on how to create an email template, refer to this Help Article: [_https://help.salesforce.com/s/articleView?id=sf.email_create_a_template.htm&type=5_](https://help.salesforce.com/s/articleView?id=sf.email_create_a_template.htm&type=5)
-     4. Selected Recipients = Attendees
+     4. Label = Meeting Reminder
-     5. From Email Address = Select the appropriate from email address according to your organization’s preferences.
+     5. RecordID = `{!$Record.ActivityDate}`
 2. Save and Debug your Flow to validate that it meets your business requirements
 3. Once you are satisfied with the Flow, Activate the Flow.